 - salt and fresh-ground black pepper to taste

 - 1/4 cup half and half (see notes)

 - 6 T coarsely grated sharp white cheddar (or use any white cheese you prefer)

 - 1/4 cup sliced green onions, plus more for garnish if desired

 - Before you start making the tarts, turn the oven to 375F/190C and let it pre-heat.

 - Crumble 4 oz. of goat cheese into a large glass measuring cup or a bowl and let it come to room temperature.

-- Slice the zucchini into fourths, and then cut it into small pieces.
+- Slice the zucchini into fourths lengthwise, and then cut it into small pieces.

-- Heat olive oil in a non-stick frying pan (I used my beloved 12 Inch Green Pan), add zucchini, sprinkle with dried oregano, dried basil, Spike Seasoning (if using), and a little salt and pepper.
+- Heat olive oil in a non-stick frying pan, I used my beloved 12 Inch Green Pan (affiliate link).
+Then add zucchini, sprinkle with dried oregano, dried basil, Spike Seasoning or other all-purpose seasoning, and a little salt and pepper.

 - Cook the zucchini a few minutes over medium-high heat, just until it’s barely starting to soften.